 A threshold and a maximum are set based on the targets for each of the performance criteria.
 If performance falls significantly short of the targets so that the specified minimum threshold is not achieved, target achievement is 0%.
-Should this be the case for all performance criteria, it becomes possible that the short-term incentive is not granted at all.
+Should this be the case for all performance criteria, it becomes possible that the shortterm incentive is not granted at all.
 Targets can also be exceeded up to a maximum of 200% target achievement.
 Between the threshold, target and maximum figures, target achievement rises on a straight-line basis as shown in the tables.

-Overall target achievement equals the weighted average of the target achievements of the various performance criteria and can likewise range from 0% to 200%.
+Overall target achievement equals the sum of the weighted target achievements of the various performance criteria and can likewise range from 0% to 200%.
 The amount paid out for the short-term incentive is found by multiplying the target amount by the overall target achievement and is capped at 200% of the target amount.
 To reinforce the pay-for-performance aspect, payment under the short-term incentive is subject to the condition that EBT has been positive for the relevant financial year.
 No payment is therefore made for a financial year with negative EBT.
-Settlement is made in cash.
+Payment is made in cash as of the next payroll date following presentation of the audited consolidated financial statements of Krones AG.

-The table shows the target amounts of the performance criteria for the 2022 short-term incentive together with the actual figures achieved and the resulting target achievement percentages for 2022.
+The table shows the target amounts of the performance criteria for the 2023 short-term incentive together with the actual figures achieved and the resulting target achievement percentages for 2023.

-Performance criteria Weighting 0% target value 50% target value 100% target value 150% target value 200% target value 2022 actual Target achievement EBT margin 60% < 4.5% ≥ 4.5% straight line 5.0% linear 6.0% 5,75% 175.00% Revenue 40% < 3,705 straight line 3,900 linear 4,290 4,209.3 179.32%
+Performance criteria Weighting 0% target value 50% target value 100% target value 150% target value 200% target value 2023 actual Target achievement 2023 EBT margin in % 60% <6,00% ≥6,00% straight line 6.50% straight line 7.50% 6.58% 107.70% Revenue (€ million) 40% <4,275 straight line 4,500 straight line 4,950 4,721 149.04%

-On the basis of 176.73% overall target achievement, the STI owed in 2023 for the 2022 financial year amounts to $\pounds$ 1,427 thousand in cash (previous year: $\pounds$ 1,233 thousand).
+On the basis of 124.24% overall target achievement, the STI owed in 2024 for the 2023 financial year amounts to €985 thousand in cash (previous year: €1,427 thousand).